joshstevens19/rrelayer/README.md

 ## Server MVP

+- support more signing options
+  - aws signer
+  - gcp signer
+  - keystore signer
+- create CLI tool to install and run the relayer
+- work out how to get blob gas estimates
 - create clone feature which reuses the same PK
-- create CLI tool to install to run the relayer
+- review whole codebase and tidy up
 - look at the vercel server API example

 # AWS env